We recently returned from this years family vacation in the Dominican Republic.

 Every year, after each vacation, I remain dumfounded at how fast time flies.
 We literally spend months prepping for our time away and in the blink of an eye our vacation is over.

 With that being said, today I would like to share four things that I learned while being away with little humans.

 - Put money aside for an emergency.
 You would think every one thinks of this, but I didn’t even think of this!
 And I am a crazy planner.
-When leaving on vacation, my husband and I make a budget of the amount we plan on spending.
-However, it turned out that on this vacation our son got sick and being that we were in another country, we had to pay the medical expenses out of our pockets.
+When leaving on vacation, I made a budget of the amount we plan on spending.
+However, it turned out that on this vacation my son got sick and being that we were in another country, we had to pay the medical expenses out of our pockets.
 That was not planned.
-We also had to pay for a flight change due to our little one being sick.
+I also had to pay for a flight change due to my little one being sick.
 It is important to have money aside for cases like this.

 - Be grateful.
 I came across people who would give everything to live the life I live.
 One little girl shared that her biggest dream is to get on an airplane.
 I constantly complain about my life in New York City and how stressful it is but God has truly blessed me.
 From the moment I returned home, I’ve thanked God for every little thing.
 Literally.
 Today I thanked God my toilet flushed. 🙂